-Regulators of Dental Technologists and Technicians of Nova Scotia, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia have partnered with The Canadian Alliance of Dental Technology Regulators (CADTR) to develop a new dental technology competency examination (entry-to-practice), anticipated to launch August, 2020.
+Regulators of Dental Technologists and Technicians of Nova Scotia, New Brunswick, Quebec, Ontario, Saskatchewan, Alberta and British Columbia have partnered with The Canadian Alliance of Dental Technology Regulators (CADTR) to develop a new dental technology competency examination (entry-to-practice), anticipated to launch in 2021.

 The Canadian Alliance of Dental Technology Regulators (CADTR) will assess credentials and administer the Dental Technology Entry-to-Practice Assessment (DTETPA), on behalf of the participating jurisdictional regulators in Canada.